Scott Williams (basketball): Professional career

-Undrafted in the 1990 NBA Draft, after four years in college, Williams was signed by the Chicago Bulls in 1990.
-He played four seasons in Chicago, mostly as a reserve, and won three championship rings in his very first three NBA seasons.
+Undrafted in the 1990 NBA draft, after four years in college, Williams was signed by the Chicago Bulls in 1990.
+He played four seasons in Chicago, mostly as a reserve, and won three NBA championships in his first three seasons.
 On 7 June 1991, in game 3 of the Finals against the Los Angeles Lakers, he scored four points (all from the free throw line), grabbed two rebounds, and had two assists in only 11 minutes of play, in an eventual 104–96 overtime Bulls win.
-On February 16, 1994, Williams scored his career-high of 22 points in a 109-101 loss against the Miami Heat.
+On February 16, 1994, Williams scored his career-high of 22 points in a 109–101 loss against the Miami Heat.

 In 1994, Williams was signed by the Philadelphia 76ers, where he played for 4½ injury-plagued seasons before being traded to the Milwaukee Bucks in 1999.
-His career saw a resurgence of sorts in Milwaukee, where he averaged career-highs of 7.6 points and 6.6 rebounds during the 1999–2000 season.
+His career saw a resurgence of sorts in Milwaukee, where he averaged career highs of 7.6 points and 6.6 rebounds during the 1999–2000 season.
 On December 15, of that season, Williams scored 17 points and grabbed 15 rebounds in a win against the Orlando Magic.
 While in Milwaukee, Williams was considered a key part of the 2001 Bucks team that made it to the conference finals before losing to his former team, the Philadelphia 76ers.
-Williams was controversially suspended for Game 7 of the Eastern Conference Finals series when a flagrant one foul was upgraded to a flagrant two foul after the game had ended, and the Bucks went on to lose the final game.
+Williams was suspended for Game 7 of the Eastern Conference Finals series when a flagrant one foul was upgraded to a flagrant two foul after the game had ended, and the Bucks went on to lose the final game.

 Until his retirement in 2005, at the age of 37, he also played for the Denver Nuggets, the Phoenix Suns (one ½ seasons), the Dallas Mavericks (27 games), and the Cleveland Cavaliers.

 During his final season, he became LeBron James's oldest teammate and the only one born in the 1960s.

+Williams is also one of four players to be teammates of both James and Michael Jordan (Brendan Haywood, Larry Hughes and Jerry Stackhouse).